 Transformation in Technology: Solar and battery technology are following the same shape curves as computer chips and cell phone adoption.
-At current growth rates the worlds entire energy supply could be entirely carbon-free within a little over a decade.
+At current growth rates the worlds entire electricity supply could potentially be entirely carbon-free within a little over a decade.
 Given the advances we have seen over the last 100 years, it is likely that we can develop the scientific insight and technological capacity to achieve the one hundred fold increase in energy and natural resource use efficiency that will be required for the entire plateau population to enjoy a satisfactory level of material well being, support and comfort.

 Information & Communication Technologies: The Internet, personal computers, cell phones, satellites, digital radio and television are all part of a revolution in digital communications that is both enabling and driving massive changes in global culture, awareness and education.

 Cross-cultural Understanding and Cross-fertilization: We are living in a unique moment of rapidly accelerated cross-cultural mixing, novelty and vitality.

 Rise of Democracy: Throughout the world vast numbers of people are expressing an aspiration for political freedom and self-determination, often for the first time.